voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 excerpt: "Democratic corruption is when an elected leader betrays their responsibilities to their voters, enriching themselves or close allies instead.
 Unfortunately, most Americans consistently report seeing widespread government corruption..."
 ---

-> No man who is corrupt, no man who condones corruption in others, can possibly do his duty by the community.
+> When you give, they do whatever the hell you want them to do...
+I will tell you that our system is broken.
 >
-> — President Theodore Roosevelt, 1900
+> — President Donald Trump, August 2015

 Democratic corruption is when an elected leader betrays their responsibilities, enriching themselves or close allies instead of serving their constituents.